 It is true that have to do your homework in order to get VC investment, and it’s more work than a mortgage: a business plan that discusses how you are going to financially swing your journey to product market fit.
 You also can’t get a mortgage if you don’t fill in a bunch of paperwork with indications on how you’ll pay it back.

 The problem with this analogy is that you don’t have to convince a bank that your idea for buying a house is both excitingly novel and fairly safe, you just have to fit the expected cultural and financial parameters.
 On second thought, given the history of redlining, the analogy between mortgages and venture capital seems pretty solid.

-Evidence of purchasing a product is not a symbol of success or status, it is a symbol of in-group membership plus basic competence.
+Evidence of purchasing a product is not a signal of success or status, it is a signal of in-group membership plus basic competence.